arerlend/azure-schemaregistry-spark/README.md

 # azure-schemaregistry-spark (WIP)

+This repo is not being maintained.
+Please see https://github.com/Azure/azure-event-hubs-spark (as of 6/25/21, check pull requests for adding SR support).

 ## Overview

 Schema Registry support in Java is provided by the official Schema Registry SDK in the Azure Java SDK repository.